 Upon successful completion of this course, students will be able to:

-- Apply for and pass the coveted PMP exam.
+- Apply for and pass the coveted CAPM exam.

 - Understand key elements of managing a project using traditional methodologies.